Swedeldsouza/python-project/README.md

-i am a begineer in python and self studied this language basic python projects i have coded
+I am a begineer in python and self studied this language

+ Basic python projects i have coded